qupath/qupath-docs/docs/deep/gpu.md

 | v0.5.x | 0.24.0  | 2.10.1     | 11.3 |
 | v0.4.x | 0.20.0  | 2.7.4      | 11.2 |

-> Note: DJL + TensorFlow will currently not work **at all** on Apple Silicon (no matter whether you have the Intel or Apple Silicon build of QuPath).
+> Note: DJL + TensorFlow will currently not work **at all** on Apple Silicon (no matter whether you have the Intel or Apple Silicon build of QuPath... unless you build TensorFlow from source).

 ## Conda environments